VLAW1/multimodal-response/README.md

 The responses are generated as follows:

-- A Task Planner is asked to generate a list of tasks for text and image elements to compose a response, along with a prompt for each element.
+- A Task Planner is asked to generate a list of tasks for text, image, and TikZ elements to compose a response, along with a prompt for each element.
 - Optionally, each subtask prompt is refined via another round of LLM calls.
 - With the subtasks, a Task Manager passes the subtask prompts to the respective text/image generation clients.
-- Finally, the individual text and image elements are sewn together to create the final response, and saved to a `.md` and/or `.html` file.
+- Finally, the individual text/image/TikZ elements are sewn together to create the final response, and saved to a `.md` and/or `.html` file.

+## Requirements

+This project was created with Python 3.12.9.

+For TikZ compilation, you will need to have LaTex with TikZ and ImageMagick installed on the system:

+- texlive-core or similar LaTeX distribution
+- imagemagick

+You can test your local TikZ compilation features by running `src/orchestration/prompts/tikz_prompt.py` as a script individually.

 ## Setup Instructions